Find Grad Schools

 100% Women

 The 14th most popular school in the country for medical illustration majors who are seeking their graduate certificate is Ohio University - Athens Campus.
-The average in-state tuition for full-time undergraduates is $12,840 per year, while in-state graduate students, on average, pay $9,444 per year.
-During the 2020-2021 academic year, 4 people received their graduate certificate in medical illustration from OHIO Athens.
+Roughly 25,700 attend the school each year.
+The average in-state tuition for full-time undergraduates is $13,352 per year, while in-state graduate students, on average, pay $9,444 per year.
+During the most recent year for which we have data, 4 people received their graduate certificate in medical illustration from OHIO Athens.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 57% were women.

 #14